RRUZ/delphi-ide-theme-editor/README.md

 **Note** : If you want add styling support to the RAD Studio IDE try the [Delphi IDE Colorizer](https://github.com/RRUZ/Delphi-IDE-Colorizer) project

 Looking for the installer?
-Check the [Releases Area](https://github.com/RRUZ/delphi-ide-theme-editor/releases/latest)
+Check the [Release Area](https://github.com/RRUZ/delphi-ide-theme-editor/releases/latest)